Planning Your Check Ride

 We recommend that you thoroughly review the above information and consult with your Certified Flight Instructor, or CFI before you begin planning for your check ride.

-At Flight Gate, the DPE’s plan of action, or POA, will utilize the FAA’s Airman Certification Standards, or ACS, and the FAA’s Practical Test Standards, or PTS, along with the “I’M SAFE” checklist, and the “PAVE” Checklist, to pose real-world scenarios based on your planned cross-country flight.
+Most DPE’s plan of action, or POA, will utilize the FAA’s Airman Certification Standards, or ACS, along with the “I’M SAFE” checklist, to pose real-world scenarios based on your planned cross-country flight.

 Prior to your check ride, you must take a written exam or “Knowledge Test”.
 You must pass the written exam in order to qualify to take the check ride, or “practical test”.
 The results of the written exam are good for 2 years.
 You will also receive instruction from your CFI specifically for check ride preparation.
 You must have 3 hours of this instruction within the 60 days prior to taking your check ride.